 I smile.
 I don’t react, afraid to break the spell.
 We don’t speak for as long as the bus ride keeps following the beachfront, but eventually it distances itself from the coast to climb the road that surrounds the fenced Miramar palace grounds.
 The ride takes us on a long detour that returns to the beachfront at the beginning of Ondarreta beach, similarly crowded on this nice day.

-Alazne keeps looking around towards the sumptuous houses of this area, an area known to regular people because of the fancy options for night leisure.
+Alazne keeps checking out the sumptuous houses of this area, an area known to regular people because of the fancy options for night leisure.
 My woman then cranes her pretty neck on the direction of the Peine del Viento, even though you can’t see it from here due to the heavy vegetation.

 “Ah, we are going to the Peine,” she says.
 “I haven’t been there in so long.”

-“Not today, but I’m for sure going to bring you there at night for purely romantic reasons.”
+“Not today, but I’m for sure going to bring you there some night for purely romantic reasons.”

 She blushes and averts her gaze.
 She looks cuter the more shy and embarrassed, so I’m surely going to create regular trouble for her.